-Are you planning to review your talent management strategy?
+Is it time for your business to update and review your talent management strategy?

-Here are 5 talent management strategy examples worth reviewing.
+Here are five talent management strategy examples worth reviewing and taking inspiration from.

-This framework aims to set the direction and establish the means for Oxford University Hospital to attract, identify, develop and retain leadership capability of the highest quality and capability.
+This framework aims to set the direction and establish the means for the NHS to attract, identify, develop and retain leadership capability of the highest quality and capability.

 They make use of an intriguing Strategic Value Continuum to develop their strategy.

-This strategic plan comes with a lot of tactical detail, from the outset, talking less about overall strategic outlook and focuses on the tactics for each functional area from: Benefits Programs, Compensation Programmes, Employee Relations, HR Compliance and Policies, Labour Relations, Retirement Programmes and services, Retirement Programmes, HR Systems & Data, (with the latter having a stated focus on data-driven decision making)
+This strategic plan comes with a lot of tactical detail from the outset, talking less about the overall strategic outlook and focusing on the tactics for each functional area from Benefits Programs, Compensation Programmes, Employee Relations, HR Compliance and Policies, Labour Relations, Retirement Programmes and services, Retirement Programmes, HR Systems & Data, (with the latter having a stated focus on data-driven decision-making).

-Unusually, for these documents, it’s a creatively presented and well branded document, and it includes a foreword from the HR Director, (including a picture), giving it a more personal touch.
+Unusually, these documents are creatively presented and well-branded documents, and they include a foreword from the HR Director, (including a picture), giving it a more personal touch.

 The People Strategy has been aligned with the University Strategic Plan 2012 – 2016.